 Within the world of Mass Effect choices are obvious.
 You know when you’re about to save someones life and when you’re supposed to end it.
 The Witcher: Wild Hunt is the complete opposite.
-You don’t really realize your making choices, things spontaneously happen and you make decisions without even realizing it.
-It doesn’t truly sink in, the importance of your choices until later in the game something occurs 10 hours later during your quest.
+You don’t really realize your making choices.
+Things spontaneously happen and you make decisions without even realizing it.
+It doesn’t truly sink in, the importance of your choices, until something occurs 10 hours later during another quest.
 Characters are killed and side missions are canceled.
 Your choice to spare someone can lead to another hating you.
 It’s an extremely dynamic process and a more natural way of handling decision making.
 Unfortunately this kind of concept did not gel with me.
 This ambiguity made the narrative feel a lot more linear and therefore I felt as if I was being told the story CD Projekt Red envisioned rather than my own tailored experience.
-We are constantly trying to reach new levels of realism within games, however some facets I think are better staying simple.
+We are constantly trying to reach new levels of realism within games, however some facets I think are better when simple.

 So should you buy it?